 However, there are times when covert cameras are necessary.
 If a crime has been committed, recorded evidence may be necessary to prosecute the crime or prevent further instances.
 In such cases, a fascinating array of hidden cameras are available.
-Thanks to advances in miniaturization and wireless technology, cameras can be hidden in computer speakers, smoke detectors, eye glasses, neck ties, pagers, clocks, pens, exit signs and more.
-Just search on the term "covert cameras" or visit a company like Supercircuits to learn more.
+Thanks to advances in miniaturization and wireless technology, cameras can be hidden in computer speakers, smoke detectors, eyeglasses, neckties, pagers, clocks, pens, exit signs and more.
+Just search the term "covert cameras" or visit a company like Supercircuits to learn more.

-The recording of audio is restricted under the Electronic Communications Privacy Act of 1986.
+The Electronic Communications Privacy Act of 1986 restricts the recording of audio.
 The legal considerations for recording audio are outside the scope of this article.
 Suffice it to say that when you record audio, you are essentially wiretapping and you have to meet strict requirements in order to do so legally.
-Silent video recordings are not covered by the ECPA, so limit your surveillance to video.
+The ECPA does not cover silent video recordings, so limit your surveillance to video.